StephenDev0/StikJIT/user-manual.md

 ---

-### On your iOS device

-1. In the **Files app**, long-press your zipped pairing file and select **Uncompress**.
-2. Launch the **StikJIT or StikDebug** app.
-    - If the app doesn’t appear, restart your device.
-3. When prompted, import the **unzipped pairing file**.
-4. StikJIT or StikDebug will now be **paired** with your iDevice.

----

 ### Notes

 - If you **update or reset your iDevice**, the pairing file will become **invalid**, and you’ll need to repeat the pairing process.
 - To prompt StikJIT to ask for the pairing file again, go to **StikJIT > Settings** and tap **Import New Pairing File**.

+---

-# How to Install StikJIT
+# How to Install StikJIT or StikDebug

 This document outlines the installation process for StikJIT, both with and without SideStore, along with usage instructions, troubleshooting tips, and frequently asked questions.

-## Installation with SideStore or AltStore Classic
+## StikJIT installation with SideStore or AltStore Classic

 1. **Install SideStore or AltStore Classic:**
    Visit the [SideStore](https://sidestore.io/#get-started) or [AltStore Classic](https://altstore.io) website and follow the provided installation instructions.

 2. **Install StosVPN:**
    It is recommended to install [StosVPN](https://apps.apple.com/us/app/stosvpn/id6744003051).

-3. **Obtain the StikJIT IPA:**
+4. **Obtain StikJIT:**
-   Add the Source for [AltStore](https://tinyurl.com/AltstoreStikJIT) or [SideStore](https://tinyurl.com/SideStoreStikJIT), or download the StikJIT IPA from [StikJIT](https://github.com/0-Blu/StikJIT/releases/latest).
+   Add the source for [SideStore](https://tinyurl.com/SideStoreStikJIT) or [AltStore](https://tinyurl.com/AltstoreStikJIT).

-4. **Install via SideStore or AltStore Classic:**
+5. **Install via SideStore or AltStore Classic:**
    Use SideStore or AltStore to install StikJIT.

-Once the installation is complete, import your pairing file to StikJIT/StikDebug.
+6. **Installation procedures**
+   Follow the standard installation procedures in the usage guide below.

-## Installation with AltStore PAL (EU Only)
+## StikDebug installation with AltStore PAL (EU Only)

 1. **Install StikDebug:**
-   Download StikDebug from AltStore PAL [here](https://tinyurl.com/AltstorePALStikJIT) and follow the standard installation procedures.
+   Install StikDebug from AltStore PAL [here](https://tinyurl.com/AltstorePALStikJIT).

+2. **Installation procedures**
+   Follow the standard installation procedures in the usage guide below.

-2. **Install AltStore Classic:**
+4. **Install AltStore Classic:**
    Next, install AltStore Classic via AltStore PAL.
 AltStore Classic will automatically detect that StikDebug is installed.

-3. **Enable JIT:**
+5. **Enabling JIT:**
    In AltStore Classic, press and hold the desired app, then select the "Enable JIT" option to activate the feature.

+## StikDebug installation with App Store

+1. **Install StikDebug**
+   Install StikDebug from the App Store [here](https://apps.apple.com/us/app/stikdebug/id6744045754)

+2. **Installation procedures**
+   Follow the standard installation procedures in the usage guide below.

-## Installation without SideStore or AltStore
+## StikJIT installation without SideStore or AltStore

-If you prefer not to use SideStore, alternative methods such as Sideloadly are available.
+If you prefer not to or cannot use the App Store or SideStore/AltStore (Sources), alternative methods such as Sideloadly are available.

-1. **Download the StikJIT IPA:**
-   Obtain the IPA from [StikJIT](https://github.com/0-Blu/StikJIT/releases/latest).

-2. **Download StosVPN:**
+1. **Install StosVPN:**
    Get the latest version of [StosVPN](https://apps.apple.com/us/app/stosvpn/id6744003051) from the App Store.

-3. **Create a Pairing File:**
+2. **Download the StikJIT IPA:**
+   Obtain the latest StikJIT IPA from [StikJIT](https://github.com/StephenDev0/StikJIT/releases/latest).

+3. **Alternative install:**
+   Install the downloaded IPA through your prefered method.

+4. **Installation procedures**
+   Follow the standard installation procedures in the usage guide below.

+---

+## Usage guide

+### Standard installation procedures:

+1. **Pair your device:**
-   Follow the instructions in the Pairing Guide section to generate a pairing file.
-Afterward, compress and transfer (zip) the pairing file to your iDevice.
+   - Follow the instructions in the Pairing Guide section to generate a pairing file.
+In the **Files app** on your iDevice, locate your newly-generated pairing file.
+(If zipped, long-press your zipped pairing file and select **Uncompress**.)

-## How to Use StikJIT
+   - When prompted, import the **unzipped pairing file**.
+   - StikJIT or StikDebug will now be **paired** with your iDevice.

-1. **Enable StosVPN:**
+2. **Enable VPN:**
-   Start by activating StosVPN.
+   Start by activating StosVPN for StikJIT or the built-in VPN in StikDebug.

-2. **Upload the Pairing File:**
+3. **Upload the Pairing File:**
-   Open the StikJIT application and upload the (unzipped) pairing file obtained via Jitterbugpair.
+   When prompted, import the **unzipped pairing file** obtained via JitterBugPair.

+### Every time:

+1. **Enable VPN:**
+   Start by activating StosVPN for StikJIT or the built-in VPN in StikDebug.

-3. **Activate JIT:**
+2. **Activate JIT:**
    Click the “Enable JIT” button and select an app from the list to activate the JIT functionality.

+---

-## Common Issues and Solutions
+# Common Issues and Solutions

-### Pairing File Issue -9
+## Pairing File Issue -9

 - **Issue:** This error may occur if the pairing file has been modified or if a new pairing file was created.
 - **Solution:**
   Generate a new pairing file using JitterBugPair and retry the process.

-### Keeping the IPA Up-to-Date
+## Keeping the IPA Up-to-Date

-- **Issue:** StikJIT is frequently updated with bug fixes.
+- **Issue:** StikJIT/StikDebug is frequently updated with bug fixes.
 - **Recommendation:**
-  Reinstall the latest IPA every 1–2 days to ensure optimal performance.
-Alternatively- add the AltStore/SideStore source repository (found in the ReadMe).
+  Check for updates in your installation store method or reinstall the latest IPA (if applicable) every 1–2 days to ensure optimal performance.

 ## Frequently Asked Questions

 - **Does this work with LiveContainer?**
-  Yes, it functions in the same manner.
+  Yes, it can be used both standalone or inside LiveContianer.

 - **Do I need to be connected to Wi-Fi?**
-The first launch requires Wi-Fi to mount the ddi.
-After this you can use Wi-Fi or Airplane mode.
+The first launch requires Wi-Fi to mount the DDI.
+After that you can use Wi-Fi or Airplane Mode.

 - **Can this be used with a certificate?**
   Yes, it has to be used with a developer certificate.
 Distribution and enterprise certificates will **NOT** work.

 - **Is this open source?**
-  Yes, the source code is available on [GitHub](https://github.com/0-Blu/StikJIT).
+  Yes, the source code is available on [GitHub](https://github.com/StephenDev0/StikJIT).

 - **What iOS versions are supported?**
   Supported versions range from iOS 17.4 to iOS 18.5 Developer Beta 2 (latest version).